levi-ochana/series_analyzer/README.md

 # Series Analyzer

 ## Overview

-The Series Analyzer is a Bash script that allows users to input a series of positive numbers and perform various statistical analyses, including >
+The Series Analyzer is a Bash script designed to perform various statistical analyses on a series of positive numbers.
+It supports both command-line and interactive input and provides essential statistics such as maximum, minimum, average, count, and sum.

 ## Features
 - Input a series via command line or interactive prompt.